Skip to content

 Just make sure that you copy the whole JSON record of the object (all fields) from the API response.

-You can combine the Apparel Detection method and the visual search like this:
+You can combine the Fashion Detection method and the visual search like this:

-1. call the Apparel Detection method to get all fashion items in the photo (without directly getting similar products),
+1. call the Fashion Detection method to get all fashion items in the photo (without directly getting similar products),

 2. let your user select the item they are interested in,